• Home

 Before he leaves for college, your child should be aware of some of the differing philosophies he is likely to encounter on campus and/or in the classroom.
 An excellent book we have found for this purpose is James Sire’s Worldview Catalog, The Universe Next Door.

-We also really like Worldview Academy and Summit.
-Both are one- to two-week-long summer camps that addresses many of the competing philosophies students will encounter in college and equips them with the tools they’ll need to defend their faith against attack.
-Almost all of our kids have attended at least one of these worldview intensives before beginning college classes.
+We also really like Summit Student Conferences.
+This two-week-long summer worldview camp addresses many of the competing philosophies students will encounter in college and equips them with the tools they’ll need to defend their faith against attack.
+Almost all of our kids have attended at least one such worldview intensive before beginning college classes.
 A few of our younger ones have attended a similar but shorter program sponsored by TeenPact called Worldview Weekend.

 Defending Your Faith